drborges/arbor-store/README.md

 store.subscribe((state) => console.log("New state:", state))
 ```

-Additionally, subscription to specific Store `Path` mutations are supported:
+Eventually (this is work in progress) subscriptions to specific mutation paths may be supported:

 ```js
 store.subscribe("/users", (users) => {